 Many blog owners would like to accept guest submissions at times for various reasons.
-Some may want to give talented writers among the audience a chance to showcase their skills, some may want to make sure a regular stream of content keeps coming in and so on.
+Some may want to give talented writers in the audience a chance to showcase their skills, some may want to make sure a regular stream of content keeps coming in, and so on.
 Here’s an easy way to enable front-end guest post submission on WordPress.

 There are 2 ways to accept guest posts:

 - The old popular way of getting submissions emailed to you.

 - Allowing writers to submit their content through the WordPress editor on the front end saves a lot of time.

 In this post, we’ll be going through the second method since the first is quite simple and self-explainable.

 There are plenty of plugins that provide the functionality we need, you could go with any one of them but for the sake of this tutorial, we’ll be using a plugin called “Frontend Publishing”.

 Update: This plugin has been closed as of September 14, 2022, and is not available for download.
 Reason: Security Issue.